atahabaki/yapman/README.md

 yapman -Icc <AUR_URI>
 ```

-Installs and removes from **$YapmanPackagesPath** and also clears install-time dependencies.
+Installs and removes from **$YapmanPath** and also clears install-time dependencies.

 ```bash
 yapman -R <package>